-I’m always amazed at all that needs done the week before a poultry show.
+I’m always amazed at all that needs to be done the week before a poultry show.
 Every show we’ve attended we have learned more efficient ways to get the birds looking their best, sometimes it has been by learning the hard way.
-Hopefully you can learn from our mistakes and our successes as we give you a glimpse at what the week before a show looks like on our little farm…
+Hopefully, you can learn from our mistakes and our successes as we give you a glimpse at what the week before a show looks like on our little farm… Read Article

-You’ll need 3 buckets, any will do, but personally I like the 5 gallon size.
+You’ll need 3 buckets; any will do, but I like the 5-gallon size.
 Use Ivory liquid soap in the first one for the bath.
 You can add 1/2 cup of 20 Mule Team Borax to the bath for a positive effect if your chicken is light or white.

 In the third bucket mix 2 cups vinegar to each gal. of water, this will make the feathers shine.
 If you want that show shine appeal, add 1 tablespoon glycerin.